pachterlab/kallisto/manual.md

-    --single                  Quantify single-end reads -l, --fragment-length=DOUBLE  Estimated average fragment length -s, --sd=DOUBLE               Estimated standard deviation of fragment length (default: value is estimated from the input data) -t, --threads=INT             Number of threads to use (default: 1) --pseudobam               Output pseudoalignments in SAM format to stdout
+    --single                  Quantify single-end reads -l, --fragment-length=DOUBLE  Estimated average fragment length -s, --sd=DOUBLE               Estimated standard deviation of fragment length (default: -l, -s values are estimated from paired end data, but are required when using --single) -t, --threads=INT             Number of threads to use (default: 1) --pseudobam               Output pseudoalignments in SAM format to stdout

 ~~~

 The form of the command and the meaning of the parameters are identical to the quant command.
 However, pseudo does not run the EM-algorithm to quantify abundances.
 In addition the pseudo command has an option to specify many cells in a batch file, e.g.